TeamNewPipe/documentation/docs/01_Concept_of_the_extractor.md

 ## Collector/Extractor Pattern for Lists

 Information can be represented as a list.
-In NewPipe, a list is represented by a [InfoItemsCollector](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/InfoItemsCollector.html).
+In NewPipe, a list is represented by an [InfoItemsCollector](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/InfoItemsCollector.html).
-A InfoItemsCollector will collect and assemble a list of [InfoItem](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/InfoItem.html).
+An InfoItemsCollector will collect and assemble a list of [InfoItem](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/InfoItem.html).
 For each item that should be extracted, a new Extractor must be created, and given to the InfoItemsCollector via [commit()](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/InfoItemsCollector.html#commit-E-).

 ![InfoItemsCollector_objectdiagram.svg](img/InfoItemsCollector_objectdiagram.svg)